-The PDs used are forward looking and the Bank uses the same methodologies and data used to measure the loss allowance for ECL.
+The Bank uses both historical and forward-looking information and the Bank uses the same methodologies and data used to measure the loss allowance for ECL.
 The internal and external information including future forecasts of economic variables are also used in measuring the loss allowance.